 Understanding Home Charging Costs

-Let’s start simple and assume you charge almost entirely at home or work.
-There are three main things you need to know to calculate monthly charging costs:
+Let’s start simple and assume you charge entirely at home.
+There are three things you need to know to calculate monthly charging costs:

 How much do you drive?

-Per the US Department of Transportation, the average American drives 13,476 miles per year, or about 1,123 miles per month.
-We’ll use this as the baseline for our example – but feel free to use your monthly driving figures for the next steps.
-Make sure to take into account any longer weekend trips or errands.
+The average American drives just under 13,500 miles per year, or about 1,123 miles per month.
+We’ll use this number for our examples, but feel free to substitute in your own monthly estimate.
+Make sure to factor in any longer trips or weekly errands.

 How efficient is your EV?